-Retrospective planning consent is sought to retain the unauthorised two storey side and rear extensions following demolition of the pre-existing conservatory along with car parking towards the rear.
+Retrospective planning consent is sought to retain the unauthorised two storey front and side extensions with porch addition.

 CONSULTATIONS

 Arboricultural Officer: Encroachment of the development upon the root protection area of the protected tree has had/will have a significantly detrimental impact this protected trees.
 In light of the current application an Investigation will take place into the increase of the agreed size from the previously approved plan as these are protected trees and it is very likely that damage has occurred (10.10.19, 12.11.19 and 20.03.20)